 Do's and Don'ts of the "Everyone" Group

-Quite literally, the "Everyone" group houses everyone in your network.
-When someone joins any other individual group in your network, they are also automatically added to this group; a member cannot be part of another group without also being part of this group.
-If a member leaves (or is removed) from this group, they are essentially leaving the network entirely.
+Quite literally, the "Everyone" is exactly what it sounds like.
+This group houses everyone in your entire network!
+When someone joins any other individual group in your network, they are also automatically added to this group; a member cannot be part of another group without also being part of the Everyone group.
+If a member leaves (or is removed) from the Everyone group, they are leaving the network entirely.
 To prevent that and keep your flock engaged, here are our suggested do's and dont's for this group:

 DO

-1. Limit messages to this group to 2x per week.
+1. Limit messages to this group to 2 times per week.

-While you want your members to stay informed, you also want to be careful not to overwhelm them with too many messages because this may lead to them unsubscribing from this group and leaving the network altogether...and then you've lost your ability to reach everyone at a moment's notice.
+While you want your members to stay informed, you also want to be careful not to overwhelm them with too many messages because this may lead to them unsubscribing from this group or leaving the network altogether...and then you've lost your ability to reach everyone at a moment's notice if needed.
 Instead, be mindful as to how frequently you are sending notes to this group.

 2. Keep it fairly simple and concise.